MicrosoftDocs/Advertising/advertising/bingads-13/customer-billing-service-test/customer-billing-service-reference.md

 ---
-title: "Customer Billing API"
+title: "Customer Billing Test API" ms.service: "bing-ads" ms.topic: "article"
-ms.service: "bing-ads"
-ms.topic: "article"
 author: jonmeyers
 ms.author: jonmeyers
-description: Reference documentation for the Customer Billing API.
+description: Reference documentation for the Customer Billing API.(test)
 ---
-# Customer Billing API
+# Customer Billing Test API
 The Customer Billing [service](../guides/web-service-addresses.md) defines an Application Programming Interface (API) that you can use to get billing documents, insertion orders, and monthly spend for an account.

 |Interface|Description|